joeromero/docs/content/cartodb_js/cartodb_js.md

 #### Persistent version hosting

-We are committed to making sure your website works as intended no matter what changes in the future.
-While we may find more efficient or more useful features to add to the library as time progresses.
-We never want to break things you have already developed, for this reason, we make versioned CartoDB.js libraries available to you, meaning that the way they function will never unexpectedly change on you.
+We are committed to making sure your website works as intended no matter what changes with CartoDB.js in the future.
+While we may find more efficient or more useful features to add to the library as time progresses, we never want to break things you have already developed.
+It is this reasoning for creating versioned CartoDB.js libraries that are available to you and their functionality will never unexpectedly change on you.
 We recommend that you always develop against the most recent version of CartoDB.js, always found at:

 <!-- PERSISTENT VERSION HOSTING -->